Nakamura copper tamagoyaki pan image courtesy of Shokunin

 Although the standouts from the traditional centuries-old durability and “non-stick” usefulness of cast iron that the Chinese and Japanese products both offer, is TAKUMI with their Magma Plate.
 Magma Plate could be marketing hype, but you can not go wrong with a company such as Iwachu with well over a century of experience producing cast-iron.

 Beyond the traditional materials are the Green Pan (Belgian) and TeChef (Korean) products.
-Both utilize aluminum/stainless steel, but Green Pan utilizes their proprietary ceramic coating,Thermolon where as TeChef employs not only Teflon Select, but also up their ceramic “CeraTerra” coating that is PTFE and PFOA free.
+Both utilize aluminum/stainless steel, but Green Pan utilizes their proprietary ceramic coating,Thermolon where as TeChef employs not only Teflon Select, but they also offer up their ceramic “CeraTerra” coating that is PTFE and PFOA free.